jyuenbeep/Candy-Crush/README.md

 5/31:
 Decided to change the candyList from a 1d array to a 2d array of candies.
 Had to edit the constructor + all methods, accesors, and mutators associated.

+6/1:
+Code is broken right now after the change to 2d array.
+The setup and swapping does not work.
+Neither does the dropping down candies after combo matching.

 ### Bernadette Baroi:

 5/19: Began working on the prototype and updating our documents.